 First, how might one define an assessment strategy?

-Assessment Strategy: A summary of the methods that will be used to assess and measure learners’ mastery of the objectives covered in a learning asset.
+Assessment Strategy: A summary of the methods and criteria that will be used to assess and measure learners’ mastery of the objectives covered in a learning asset.

 In defining an assessment strategy, the instructional designer must figure out the most efficient method or methods for adequately measuring learners’ mastery of the learning objectives.
 In the process, he or she must take into account logistical and resource constraints that may be associated with the implementation of the learning asset.